Skip to main content

 During this time, Prewitt is caught in a love affair with “Lorene,” an entertainer at a private social club (a literal prostitute in the novel).
 Though they find genuine companionship with one another, Lorene insists they could never have a future together because she could never marry a soldier.

 The second plotline follows Lieutenant Milton Warden, Holmes’ second in command who begins an affair with Holmes’ neglected wife, Karen.
-They both enter the affair for a casual dalliance but soon find themselves revealing something much deeper than simple sex.
+They both enter the affair for a casual dalliance but soon find themselves revealing something much deeper than sex.
 They imagine a future together where Karen can leave Dana for him, but this can’t happen unless Warden applies to become an officer, and Warden’s seen what too much authority can do to a man in the army.

 As Holmes’ campaign to beat Prewitt into submission reaches a boiling point, Prewitt’s friend, a private named “Maggio,” is interned in the stockade under the jurisdiction of the sadistic “Fatso Judson,” where Maggio endures brutal torment for his noncompliance.
 While escaping the stockade, Maggio is fatally wounded and dies in Prewitt’s arms.
 Prewitt takes his vengeance out on Judson and stabs him to death in an alleyway before hiding out with Lorene.